 Overall estate planning usually begins with the creation of a revocable family trust, wills, and durable powers of attorney for health care and financial management.
-Depending upon the client’s need, we often establish other business entities and/or prepare insurance, charitable and other irrevocable trusts.
+Depending upon the client’s need, we often establish business entities such as Limited Liability Companies or Corporations, and/or prepare insurance, charitable and other irrevocable trusts.

-Lewitt Hackman’s Estate Planning Attorneys help the survivors deal with the probate court when necessary and to avoid its jurisdiction when appropriate.
-This involvement encompasses obtaining court approval of complex sale transactions, preparing and participating in audits of estate tax returns and resolution of will contests and other disputes involving the estate.
-The Los Angeles estate planning law firm also represents clients in other matters under the probate court’s jurisdiction, including conservatorship and guardianship proceedings and continuing court supervision of certain trusts.
+Lewitt Hackman’s Trusts & Estate Planning Attorneys help survivors deal with the probate court when necessary and to avoid its jurisdiction when appropriate.
+This involvement encompasses obtaining court approval of complex sale transactions and resolution of will contests and other disputes involving the estate.
+We also represent clients in other matters under the probate court’s jurisdiction, including conservatorship and guardianship proceedings and continuing court supervision of certain trusts.

 Estate Planning includes: